JoyceKimberly/Kobra-updated/README.md

 - Finish HAL
 - Make MarlinSerial work
 - Find out what the change to AWAIT_TIMED_PULSE means and how to apply it outside of stepper.cpp
+- Completely redo kobra extui and dgus so it makes sense